Surajchandraa/disk-cleanup/readme.md

 ## Usage:

+note: if u don't give directory path than it will by default take current working directory as path.

 >> ***Removing Temporary Files***
 - The removeTemporary function is used to delete temporary files from a specified directory.